Homebush Boys High School

 A number of other school programs specifically and explicitly support literacy and numeracy.

-In Year 8 and early Year 9, the school posts a program of additional literacy and numeracy skills quizzes, which can be accessed by students via computer in their homes or in the school Library.
+In Year 8, the school posts a program of additional literacy and numeracy skills quizzes, which can be accessed by students via computer in their homes or in the school Library.
 These must be completed and submitted by all students, providing them with an instant mark and feedback on incorrect answers.

 For two afternoons per week, the Homework Help program offers literacy and numeracy tutoring, after school in the school library.
 The sessions run after school for an hour, with a qualified teacher, and full access to computers and online facilities.